-Indeed, generating complex material with equations, tables, and figures on a format that can be easily moved to the web site while preserving its appearance on any browser requires that all material be formatted as LaTeX files, which can then be automatically translated into html code using SiteTurbine software.
-SiteTurbine is very powerful and, for example, automatically converts LaTeX equations into figures that display well.
-There is, however, a bit of a learning curve in this process.
-If you wish to add material to the web site, let us know and we will provide documentation and examples showing how to prepare your material in LaTeX format for uploading to SiteTurbine.
+Indeed, generating complex material with equations, tables, and ﬁgures on a format that can be easily moved to the web site while preserving its appearance on any browser requires that all material be formatted as LaTeX ﬁles, which can then be automatically translated into HTML code using the underlying software (currently Concrete5 and MathJax).
+Concrete5 and MathJax are very powerful and automatically convert LaTeX equations into web pages that properly display math symbols and equations on any browser.
+There is, however, a bit of a learning curve in this process, even if you are already familiar with LaTeX.
+If you wish to add material to the web site, let us know and we will provide documentation and examples showing how to prepare your material in LaTeX format for uploading to this website.

 The content is ordered by chapters, pages, and ﬁles.
 A chapter discusses a general topic, such as absorption.
 A page is the amount of material that can be scrolled through on the browser without clicking to go to another page.
 A page usually presents the details on a speciﬁc subject, e.g., black body radiation or absorption by CDOM.
 Level 3 material is often ﬁles, which can be downloaded or opened outside of the current browser window.